Aias/words/Commonplace/An expert.md

 tags:
   - experience #experience
 ---
-"An expert is a man who has made all the mistakes which can be made in a very narrow field.”
+> “An expert is a man who has made all the mistakes which can be made in a very narrow field.”
-— Niels Bohr
+> — Niels Bohr